-Chloe X Halle Rock Black, Latex Outfits In Behind-The-Scenes Instagram Photos From Their Album Cover Shoot
+Chloe X Halle Rock Black Latex Outfits In Behind-The-Scenes Instagram Photos From Their Album Cover Shoot

 “Y’all are serving BAWDY ODY,” a supporter said.

-Ungodly Hour is Chloe X Halle’s second full-length album since they signed to Beyonce’s Parkwood label in 2016.
+Ungodly Hour is Chloe X Halle’s second full-length album since they signed to Beyonce’s Parkwood Entertainment in 2016.
 The Grammy winner found the duo when they performed “Pretty Hurts” on their YouTube channel.

-Since working closely with Bey, they said she’s completely supportive of them finding their own sound and approaches to music.
+Since working closely with Beyonce, they said she’s completely supportive of them finding their own sound and approaches to music.
 They also said she was amazed by their second album, which shows off their maturing sound.

 “We love Beyoncé so much and we value her opinion so very much, so whenever we can get her feedback on something, it’s very much appreciated,” Halle shared, per NPR.
 “But for this album, we only heard positive things and that she loved it.
 So that really made us happy and feel proud.”